Maps and photos courtesy USGS

 Current Aviation Color Code: ORANGE

-The blue lines show steepest-descent paths calculated from a 1983 digital elevation model (DEM; for calculation details, see http://pubs.usgs.gov/of/2007/1264/).
+The blue lines over the Puʻu ʻŌʻō flow field are steepest-descent paths calculated from a 2013 digital elevation model (DEM), while the blue lines on the rest of the map are steepest-descent paths calculated from a 1983 DEM (for calculation details, see http://pubs.usgs.gov/of/2007/1264/).
 Steepest-descent path analysis is based on the assumption that the DEM perfectly represents the earth's surface.
 DEMs, however, are not perfect, so the blue lines on this map can be used to infer only approximate flow paths.
-The base map is a partly transparent regional land cover map from National Oceanic and Atmospheric Administration (NOAA) Office of Coastal Management draped over a 1983 10-m digital elevation model (DEM).
-The bathymetry is also from NOAA.
+The base map is a partly transparent 1:24,000-scale USGS digital topographic map draped over the 1983 10-m digital elevation model (DEM).